Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, a report earlier this year by the Asian Development Bank (ADB) estimated that global rice demand will increase by 30% by 2050.

-According to Nomura, demand will increase sharply as rice production growth in many Asian countries slows due to more frequent extreme weather events.
+Demand will increase sharply as rice production growth in many Asian countries slows due to more frequent extreme weather events, according to Nomura.

-In addition, limited public investment in rice production and research and development is another cause.
+In addition, limited public investment in rice production and research and development are other causes.

-Nomura analysts said the supply shortage could keep prices high in the medium to long term.
+Nomura analysts say the supply shortage could keep prices high in the medium to long term.

 Source